The Best One-Month Backpacking Itinerary for North India

 This article I wrote recently will walk you through everything you need to know about buying a train ticket in India:

-For buses - it can be tricky to book ahead without an Indian Bank Card – I think currently 12Go Asia is the only site that allows you to book buses in India with a foreign card.
+For buses - it can be tricky to book ahead without an Indian Bank Card – previously only 12Go Asia allowed you to book buses in India with a foreign card, however, redBus recently started accepting Revolut.

 This post may contain affiliate links, which means I may get a commission if you make a purchase through this website, at no extra cost to you.
 I only link to products and services that I use and love.